 The quality of water used there [in the golf course area] has been a matter of great concern for some time.
 Its high basic carbonate and sodium chloride content is of a toxic quality, producing alkalinity on the greens....This problem, the director said, he hoped to solve either by application of harmless chemicals or by connections to another well two miles down the valley from the golf course.County Park Commissioner Riis even blamed the death of several North Park buffalo on water that they drank from a near-by creek.

-While we must assume that the water is still unfit for human consumption fifty years later (because, really, do you want to be the test case?) there remains a running spring on the Fountain of Youth premises to be explored, if you're hardy enough to climb down through the brush and poison ivy.
+We must assume that the water is still unfit for human consumption fifty years later (because, really, do you want to be the test case that disproves this?).
+However, there remains a running spring on the Fountain of Youth premises to be explored, if you're hardy enough to climb down through the brush and poison ivy.
 A worker in the North Park office told me that the concrete around the grotto had been repaired in 2004-05, and a Girl Scout had remounted the medallion in 2009.
 The Fountain of Youth reportedly also hosts a nearby geocache.

-Be careful what you wish for and don't drink the water.
+Be careful what you wish for, folks, and don't drink the water.